UI / UX Design

 Drivison

 Drivision is a conceptual mobile platform designed to improve road safety by rewarding positive driving behavior.
 The app transforms responsible actions into measurable civic value — allowing users to accumulate points for safe driving, which can later be redeemed for government benefits such as traffic fine discounts or mobility privileges.
-Although conceptual, the project explores how behavioral design and gamification can positively influence public safety outcomes.

 Role: